jdturbeau/repo-techsushi-portfolio-py/README.md

 > 8. handle dist = 0 for end of new > next > next > next (instead of error displayed)
 > 14. Add site template surround and sidebar - purpose, scope, etc
 > 15. try...except in app.py functions
+> 16. if JSON TO HTML is 0 and AFTER is not populated, stop. if it is, try second attempt.
+4 may be excessive
 > 3. ~~human? required checkbox to allow clicking browse media~~
 > 4. ~~data regex sanitization of subreddit text field azAZ0-9 and + symbol, underscore etc~~
 > 5. ~~[a-zA-Z0-9]+|[\+\_\-]~~